 Shironeko fans were reassured about his safety after the earthquake hit Japan in June 2008 with a post on his blog from his family.
 Love Meow followed the status of Shironeko on their site: “Shironeko Status After Japan was Hit by 8.9 Magnitude Earthquake”

 On 2channel, the cat became known as the “Basket Cat” and “Round-faced Cat” with the earliest notable thread posted on June 20th, 2009.
 The thread went onto spawn over 940 reply posts, in which some curious users speculated that the cat may be living in the historic city of Kamaishi in Iwate Prefecture, Japan.

-Following its rise to fame on 2channel in June 2009, pictures of Shironeko spread over to the video-sharing site Nico Nico Douga, where slideshow videos of Shironeko’s photos were uploaded in the following months of August and September 2009.
+Following its rise to fame on 2channel in June of 2009, pictures of Shironeko spread over to the video-sharing site Nico Nico Douga, where slideshow videos of Shironeko’s photos were uploaded in the following months of August and September 2009.

-In January 2010, animal blog Cute Overload posted an article about Shironeko titled “Know Your Obscure Folklore,” which generated over 80 comments pointing out his cuteness.
+In January of 2010, the animal photo blog Cute Overload posted an article about Shironeko titled “Know Your Obscure Folklore,” which generated over 80 comments pointing out his cuteness.
 The cat’s fame also crossed over to the neighboring countries in China and South Korea, as evidently shown through Shiro-related discussion threads on portal sites like Baidu and Naver.

 Shironeko has shown up on Catsparella’s site numerous times.
 Among the post about Shironeko are “Basket Cat Goes Glam” – November 15, 2010: “Basket Cats Greatest Hits” – December 20, 2010; Shironeko Update- March 28, 2011; and “Shironeko’s Spring Floral Moment” – June 17, 2011.